asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 To provide access to the Secrets Manager secrets that you create, manually add the following permissions as an inline policy to the task execution role.
 For more information, see Adding and Removing IAM Policies.

-  +  secretsmanager:GetSecretValue–Required if you are referencing a Secrets Manager secret.
+  +  `secretsmanager:GetSecretValue` – Required if you are referencing a Secrets Manager secret.

-  +  kms:Decrypt–Required only if your secret uses a custom KMS key and not the default key.
+  +  `kms:Decrypt` – Required only if your secret uses a custom KMS key and not the default key.
 The ARN for your custom key should be added as a resource.

 The following example inline policy adds the required permissions.
 ```